 Alex Bregman, AKA A-Breg, is more than just a Major League Baseball player for the Houston Astros.

-Sure, his list of on-field accolades is long.
-He’s a two-time All-Star, an MLB World Series Champion, a Silver Slugger and an All-Star game MVP.
-He’s shared the field with Carlos Correa and hit home runs against pitchers from the Braves and the Dodgers.
-Just in time for the 4th of July, he also won a gold medal with Team USA in the 2017 World Baseball Classic, held in Los Angeles.
+Sure, his list of on-field accolades is long, and being one of the American League's superstars on a team with other MLB stars like Justin Verlander and Jose Altuve certainly adds to that daily pressure.
+He's a two-time All-Star, an MLB World Series Champion, a Silver Slugger and an All-Star game MVP.
+He's shared the field with Carlos Correa and hit home runs against pitchers from the Braves, the Yankees, the White Sox and the Dodgers.
+He also won a gold medal with Team USA in the 2017 World Baseball Classic, held in Los Angeles.